This post contains affiliate links for which I receive compensation.

 Watch the video below to see this little fabric cutting dynamo in action.
 It shows everything that you get in the box.
 You'll also see how to cut your patches and use the lengthwise grain to your advantage.

 Click here to read reviews by those who've purchased a GO!
-Baby and/or purchase from Amazon.com.
+Baby from Amazon.com.

 Click here for the downloadable list of Go!
 Baby shapes—just look for the hot pink 'x'—second column in from the right.

 This model is the next step up in size and versatility—and the first one I purchased!

 Still a portable, hand-crank fabric cutting machine, it weighs 15 lbs, about double the Go!
 Baby.
 Click here for a visual comparison of the difference in sizes between the two.

 It folds to 17" wide by 5" deep by 15" high for storage.
 You'll need a flat space 30-1/2" by 17" for the cutter plus room to feed the dies into and out of the machine.